Who can be a signatory?

-How can organizations best ensure their proposed target improvements are likely to be achieved?
+How can organisations best ensure their proposed target improvements are likely to be achieved?

 Self-assessment and self-setting of target goals is key.
-Organisations should analyse their gender diversity at all levels, recruitment data, staff surveys and exit interviews as part of the assessment process.
-They should use this data to inform their chosen improvement plans and proposed 12-month targets.
+Organisations should analyse their gender diversity at all levels and roles, recruitment data, staff surveys and exit interviews as part of the assessment process.
+They should use this data to inform their chosen improvement plans and proposed targets.
 Targets should be developed with reference to the industry, existing gender diversity levels, and other contextual factors such as resource pipelines.
 The proposed improvement measures will therefore be different for every organisation.